 Challenging inequality, exploitation, destruction & misinformation through visual storytelling & slow journalism by local photographers.
 Working towards awareness, equality combining skills of a wide range of partners.
 Approach rooted in local circumstances.
 Giving a voice to people collecting waste as a source of livelihood in Nigeria, “Women of the City” in Douala, Cameroon, racism in South Africa, the meaning of photographs in Togo, climate change in India, people dealing with electronic waste in Ghana etc.

 Capturing the change in film – small production company for resiliency-focused documentaries.
 Featuring pioneers in areas of community, natural farming, food sovereignty, regenerating landscapes, alternative economies, health, indigenous rights.
 Community-funded, donation-based.
 Also podcast about same topics.

 High-quality, deep, passionate, authentic films which reflect true beauty & what it means to be human & a part of nature.
 Donation-based via Patreon.
 Freely shared for inclusivity & to step away from old business structures.

 Vídeo nas Aldeias / Video in the Villages

 Our donation model

 We envision a change towards gift economies rooted in the very same ways in which nature operates.
 Our donation model is based on these principles.
 If you like this website which is a gift from us to you, fueled by endless hours of connecting with people, businesses and initiatives, please take a look at our Donation page to find out how you can reciprocate, or pass on that gift.
-Or, if you already know our model and would like to be part of it in a monetary way, you can go straight to the Donate or Patreon options below.
+Or, if you already know our model and would like to be part of it in a monetary way, you can go straight to Donate below.
 Thank you!

 Handcrafted jewelery, oil painting, music, filmmaking, photography